 - Travel with friends in groups of three or more whenever possible.
 Have at least one person who is aware of where you are and who you are with.
 Be sure to update that person if plans change. - Know your surroundings.
 Always carry emergency cash and keep phone numbers for friends, local cab companies, the Victim's Advocate, Police Services, etc. handy. - Trust your instincts.
-If you find yourself at a party where you don't know a lot of people or the crowd doesn't feel right, gather your friends and leave. - Always carry your cell phone charged.
-If you are concerned for you or a friend's immediate safety, do not hesitate to
+If you find yourself at a party where you don't know a lot of people or the crowd doesn't feel right, gather your friends and leave.

-OK.
+- Always carry your cell phone charged.
+If you are concerned for you or a friend's immediate safety, do not hesitate to call 9-1-1. - If a friend seems to be acting strangely or not like themselves, kindly check in with them to be sure everything is OK.
 Use "I" statements.
-Say something like "I have noticed that you seem to be doing XYZ late going OK?"
-Let them know that you are there and can support them, and that there are resource they can turn to.
-Continue educating yourself about personal and community safety, and bystander intervention or off-campus offices that are doing this type of work or sign up for a class that seems relevant liprogram sponsored every semester by UVM Police Services. ces on campus that or off-campus offices that are doing this type of work or sign up for a class that seems relevant li
+Say something like "I have noticed that you seem to be doing XYZ lately.
+Is everything going OK?"
+Let them know that you are there and can support them, and that there are resources on campus that they can turn to. - Continue educating yourself about personal and community safety, and bystander intervention.
+Get involved in onor off-campus offices that are doing this type of work or sign up for a class that seems relevant.